-Second, you can use it to test whether any four peaks which look like an AB quadruplet actually might be one.
+Second, you can use it to test whether any four peaks which look like an AB quartet actually might be one.
 The two conditions to keep in mind are (i) the common numeric value of the separation between each outer peak and the corresponding inner peak (the J) and (ii) the present rule for peak intensities.
 Naturally, one must take into account possible errors due to noise and baseline artifacts, but that is rather obvious.
-Rule I is particularly good when it comes to excluding false positives: if an AB-like quadruplet violates it, it is not an AB quadruplet!
+Rule I is particularly good when it comes to excluding false positives: if an AB-like quartet violates it, it is not an AB quartet!

 In the last case, the a-priori knowledge (or assumption) that the two peaks A1, A2 belong to the A-multiplet of a coupled AB system allows us to reconstruct also the "remote" B-multiplet.
 This interesting possibility, present also in more complex spin systems, is characteristic of moderately to strongly coupled systems.
 In weakly-coupled systems the distance to the remote multiplet becomes ill defined (but one can at least place a lower limit on it).

 Rule II: Geometric determination of the chemical shift Δ from peak positions

 The chemical shift between the two nuclides A and B is buried in a formula involving a square root.
 Nevertheless, it is easy to recover it using just a compass and a ruler.
 Using the following Figure, let us start with the recipe and then prove that the construction is correct.